-2 To open the basemap in the Clino project, open the Map page from the Side Panel.
-Select the Base Map Sicon, and tap on Manage maps.

-(3) The Manage Map screen shows all the maps that have previously been imported into the device.
-Long selecting on a map will bring up the option to Delete.

-(4) To add the MBTile basemap to the list of active maps, select Add map, this will navigate to the Map folder on the phones memory.
+- 2 To open the basemap in the Clino project, open the Map page from the Side Panel.
+Select the Base Map ⊗ icon, and tap on Manage maps. - 3 The Manage Map screen shows all the maps that have previously been imported into the device.
+Long selecting on a map will bring up the option to Delete. - 4 To add the MBTile basemap to the list of active maps, select Add map, this will navigate to the Map folder on the phones memory.

-4 List of loaded MBTiles
+2 Tap on Manage maps.

-(5) Select the desired basemap from the list.
+Select the desired basemap from the list.
 This will automatically add it to the map selection.
-When back in the main map screen, tap the Base Map Sicon.
+When back in the main map screen, tap the Base Map icon.
 Within this list will be the imported MBTile base map.
 Tap on the required map name to open it in the map view.